 - Prizes and awards (if applicable)

-- Why do you wish to take the study programme or attend the language or specialist course for which you are applying?
+- Why do you wish to take the study program or attend the language or specialist course for which you are applying?

 - What appeals to you about the university you have chosen?